List of awards and nominations received by Sia

-Sia is an Australian singer.
-She has released nine studio albums: OnlySee (1997), Healing Is Difficult (2002), Colour the Small One (2004), Some People Have Real Problems (2008), We Are Born (2010), 1000 Forms of Fear (2014), This Is Acting (2016), Everyday Is Christmas (2017) and Music – Songs from and Inspired by the Motion Picture (2021).
+Sia is an Australian singer-songwriter.
+She has released ten studio albums: OnlySee (1997), Healing Is Difficult (2002), Colour the Small One (2004), Some People Have Real Problems (2008), We Are Born (2010), 1000 Forms of Fear (2014), This Is Acting (2016), Everyday Is Christmas (2017), Music – Songs from and Inspired by the Motion Picture (2021) and Reasonable Woman (2024).
 She released the live album Lady Croissant in 2007, and her greatest hits album Best Of... was released in Australia in 2012.

 In 2002, Sia received the Breakthrough Songwriter Award from the APRA Music Awards, presented by the Australasian Performing Right Association.
 Since then, Sia has been nominated for three People's Choice Awards, two Brit Award, four World Music Awards, and two Golden Globe Awards.
 She has won three NRJ Awards, one MTV Video Music Award, ten ARIA Music Awards, and ten APRA Music Awards.

 Sia has received a total of nine Grammy Award nominations.
 "Chandelier" was nominated for Record and Song of the Year at the 2015 ceremony.